o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ## Automatically loading the list of gem build dependencies for an Application
 ---

-Part of the Engine Initialization and Configuration work that uses the settings registry was to support using CMake to output a list of "tag" build dependencies for a CMake Target that should load through the O3DE module system.
+CMake is used to output a list of tagged .setreg files(`cmake_dependencies.<target>.setreg`), which contain the build dependencies of a CMake Target that should load through the O3DE module system.
 This is used to automatically load gems based on the build dependencies of a CMake Target.

-With these changes, listing the gem modules to load through the Game.xml/Editor.xml file is no longer used
+The use of Game.xml and Editor.xml in earlier versions has been deprecated and replaced with the mechanic described above.

-The following illustrates how to generate a settings registry(.setreg) file that contains a list of gem build dependencies for a VoxelEditor CMake Target.
+The following illustrates how to generate a settings registry(.setreg) file that contains a list of gem build dependencies for a *hypothetical* VoxelEditor CMake Target.

 First the CMakeLists.txt for the VoxelEditor feature is modified to add the following